zajrik/rift-timer/README.md

 The main feature, other than the stopwatch of course, is the logging of each finished timer, along with information like the currently selected player class and the currently selected difficulty.
-I've been thinking about having this logged information be saved to a log file when the session is ended but for now that will be saved for the future.
+The list of completed rifts will be logged to a timestamped file in the logs folder, found in the Rift Timer folder wherever you put it after unzipping.